-Josh has been a featured speaker for the Ontario Bar Association, the Canadian Association of Labour Lawyers (CALL), the Canadian Association for the Practical Study of Law and Education (CAPSLE), Lancaster House, Osgoode Hall Law School, the Police Association of Ontario and others.
+He has been a featured speaker for the Ontario Bar Association, the Canadian Association of Labour Lawyers (CALL), the Canadian Association for the Practical Study of Law and Education (CAPSLE), Lancaster House, Osgoode Hall Law School, the Police Association of Ontario and other organizations.

 Josh studied law at the University of Toronto.
 He holds a BA in Industrial Relations from McGill and is a graduate of the National Theatre School of Canada.
 Prior to practising law, Josh worked as a professional bus boy, snack bar attendant, warehouse worker, civil servant, theatre technician, stage/production manager, murder mystery producer and advocate for injured workers.
 For a bus boy, Josh is a damn good lawyer.

 Decisions of Interest

 Communications, Energy and Paperworkers Union of Canada, Local 30 v.
 Irving Pulp & Paper, Ltd..
 2013 SCC 34

 - Josh represented the Canadian Civil Liberties Association (CCLA) before the Supreme Court of Canada in a successful challenge to mandatory alcohol testing in the workplace.